Beware of Grinches: Spot Holiday Scams

 Tips to Stay Protected from Fraud this Holiday Season

-The busy shopping season is just ahead of us — Black Friday, Small Business Saturday, and Cyber Monday, just to name a few big shopping days, but did you know we're not alone in feeling the buzz of the upcoming season?
+With the holidays comes the busy shopping season, but did you know we're not alone in feeling the buzz of the season?
 Scammers are on high alert, too, ready to exploit unassuming shoppers.
-Help keep your personal information and finances safe throughout the season (and beyond) by brushing up on how to spot common holiday scams and fraud.
+Brush up on how to spot common holiday scams and fraud to help keep your personal information and finances safe throughout the season (and beyond).

 Stay Vigilant Against Phishing Emails, Calls, and Texts